MaximilianBuegler/typeorm-express-typescript-5.5/README.md

 Containers created:

 - Postgres database container seeded with 💊 Breaking Bad characters in `Users` table (default credentials `user=walter`, `password=white` in [.env file](./.env))
-- Node (v16 Alpine) container with running boilerplate RESTful API service
+- Node (v22.6.0) container with running boilerplate RESTful API service
 - and one Node container instance to run tests locally or in CI

 ## Features: